MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/real-time-activity-service/programming-the-real-time-activity-service.md

 }
 ```

 ## Unsubscribing from a statistic from the Real-Time Activity service

 Applications subscribe to a statistic from the Real-Time Activity (RTA) service to get updates when the statistic changes.
-When these updates are no longer needed, the subscription can be terminated, and the code in this topic shows how to do that.
+When these updates are no longer needed, the subscription can be terminated, as follows.

-### Unsubscribing from a real-time services statistic
+### Example

 ```cpp
 void Example_RealTimeActivity_UnsubscribeFromStatisticChangeAsync()